Ce contenu n'est pas disponible dans la langue sélectionnée.

 Note

 If performing a bundled installation of the growth topology with hub_seed_collections=true, then 32 GB RAM is recommended.
-Note that with this configuration the install time is going to increase and can take 45 or more minutes alone to complete seeding the collections.
+With this configuration, the install time will increase.
+Seeding the collections can take 45 or more minutes.

 Expand